ScheduleLua/ScheduleLua-Framework/README.md

 ## Acknowledgments

-- MelonLoader team for the mod loader
+- MelonLoader for the mod loader
-- MoonSharp project for the Lua interpreter
+- MoonSharp for the Lua interpreter
-- Schedule I development team
+- TVGS for making Schedule 1
 - All contributors and the modding community